-- (a) For purposes of identifying the use of Alternates and Deviations to FAR and DEAR clauses, bold italic lettering will be used where the language contained within a FAR or DEAR clause is providing alternative language or a deviation to the affected clause. - (b) For purposes of implementation of Contract Clause entitled "Personal Identity Verification of Contractor Personnel", the Parties agree to the following: - 1) The agency personal identity verification procedures that implement Homeland Security Presidential Directive-12 (HSPD-12), Office of Management and Budget (OMB) guidance M-05-24, and Federal Information Processing Standards Publication (FIPS PUB) Number 201 and that must be complied with, are the applicable DOE directives included in Appendix D, List of Applicable DOE Directives & External Requirements. - 2) The Contractor shall only account for Government-provided identification issued through processes managed by the Contractor in connection with this Contract. - 3) The Contractor shall return or disposition the Government-provided identification issued to Contractor employees in connection with HSPD-12 credentials in the manner approved by DOE.

-(c) For purposes of implementation of Contract Clause entitled "Payments and Advances," the Parties agree to the following:

-- 1) Monthly Provisional Fee Payments.
-The Contractor may withdraw against the payments cleared financing arrangement, up to one-twelfth (1/12) of 90% of the performance fee for the fiscal year, on the first day of each month, unless otherwise instructed in writing by the Contracting Officer. - 2) Final Fee Payment.
+- (a) For purposes of implementation of Contract Clause entitled "Personal Identity Verification of Contractor Personnel", the Parties agree to the following: - 1) The agency personal identity verification procedures that implement Homeland Security Presidential Directive-12 (HSPD-12), Office of Management and Budget (OMB) guidance M-05-24, and Federal Information Processing Standards Publication (FIPS PUB) Number 201 and that must be complied with, are the applicable DOE directives included in Appendix D, List of Applicable DOE Directives & External Requirements. - 2) The Contractor shall only account for Government-provided identification issued through processes managed by the Contractor in connection with this Contract. - 3) The Contractor shall return or disposition the Government-provided identification issued to Contractor employees in connection with HSPD-12 credentials in the manner approved by DOE. - (b) For purposes of implementation of Contract Clause entitled "Payments and Advances," the Parties agree to the following: - 1) Monthly Provisional Fee Payments.
+The Contractor may withdraw against the payments cleared financing arrangement, up to one-twelfth (1/12) of 72% of the performance fee for the fiscal year, on the first day of each month, unless otherwise instructed in writing by the Contracting Officer. - 2) Final Fee Payment.
 Following DOE's determination of Total Available Fee Amount Earned, the Contractor is authorized to withdraw any amount of earned fee over the amount previously paid on a provisional basis from the payments cleared financing arrangement.
 In the event DOE determines there has been an overpayment to the Contractor, such overpayment plus interest shall be redeposited to the payments cleared financing arrangement within 30 calendar days, or otherwise used as directed by the Contracting Officer.
 Interest shall be computed from the date of overpayment to the date of repayment using the interest rate specified by the Secretary of Treasury pursuant to Pub.
 L. 92-41 (85 Stat.
+97).

-97). - (d) At this time, the FSRS system does not accept the information described in this Clause for reporting with respect to M&O contracts.
+(c) At this time, the FSRS system does not accept the information described in this Clause for reporting with respect to M&O contracts.
 If the FSRS system becomes operational for M&O contracts in the future then the following requirements of this Clause will be effective.
 For purposes of implementation of the Contract clause entitled "Reporting Executive Compensation and First-Tier Subcontract Awards", the Parties agree that the Contractor is not required to comply with the sections of the Clause that require reporting into FSRS.
 However, DOE requests that the Contractor maintain the data in case it is requested.
 Further, if first-tier subcontractors are unwilling to share executive compensation information with the Contractor, then the Contractor shall advise the first-tier subcontractor that it will be responsible for maintaining the information and will provide the information if requested.

-(e) Pursuant to Contract Clause DEAR 970.5232-7 - Financial Management System, DOE approval is required for systems that have impact to DOE's financial reporting and/or systems where financial data quality is impacted via alteration of data or system calculations.
+(d) Pursuant to Contract Clause DEAR 970.5232-7 - Financial Management System, DOE approval is required for systems that have impact to DOE's financial reporting and/or systems where financial data quality is impacted via alteration of data or system calculations.
 For purposes of implementation, The Financial Management system includes the Laboratory's current existing integrated accounting system (FPS) and any subsystems that impact that following areas: budget (including funds control and management), payroll system, labor cost distribution, accounts receivable, accounts payable, acquisition, inventory, cost management (including project costing), general ledger, travel, and the financial aspects of the Asset Management Systems.
 [M1089]